giantswarm/docs/src/content/advanced/iam-roles-for-service-accounts/index.md

 Once your pod is running with the configured service account, you should see a file in the pod called `/var/run/secrets/eks.amazonaws.com/serviceaccount/token`, which containts a JWT token with details of the role.

 The pod should also have configured enviroment variables `AWS_WEB_IDENTITY_TOKEN_FILE` and `AWS_ROLE_ARN`.

+Check the pod using command `kubectl -n NAMESPACE get pod  POD_NAME -o yaml` and search for the enviroment variables or for the volume mounts.